 In the face of these challenges, the Global Partnership remains at the forefront of international efforts to reduce the risk from chemical weapons threats.
-The GP is unwavering in its commitment to counter and prevent the use of chemical weapons and uphold international obligation against chemical weapons development, production, acquisition and use.
-We also reiterate our support for the full and effective implementation of United Nations Security Council Resolution 1540 as a key mechanism for combatting chemical terrorism.
+The Global Partnership is unwavering in its commitment to counter and prevent the use of chemical weapons and uphold its international obligation against chemical weapons development, production, acquisition, and use.
+We also reiterate our support for the full and effective implementation of United Nations Security Council resolution 1540 as a key mechanism for combatting chemical terrorism.

 The Global Partnership's strength is rooted in its actions.
-Since the last Review Conference GP members have made a broad range of meaningful contributions to mitigate chemical weapons threats and to strengthen and support the work of the OPCW.
-As will be outlined in greater detail by Canada later this week, over the past five years GP partners have delivered more than US\$282 Million (or €271 Million) in programing to prevent, detect and respond to chemical weapons, proliferation and terrorism threats.
-One example that showcases the strength of collective action and commitment amongst GP members is the OPCW's new Centre for Chemistry and Technology, which was inaugurated last week.
-Recognizing that new Centre will help to ensure that the OPCW remains fit for purpose and equipped to keep pace with emerging chemical weapons threats, GP members provided nearly 98% of the total funding for the facility's construction.
+Since the last Review Conference, Global Partnership members have made a broad range of meaningful contributions to mitigate chemical weapons threats and to strengthen and support the work of the OPCW.
+As will be outlined in greater detail by Canada later this week, over the past five years the Global Partnership partners have delivered more than USD 282 million (or EUR 271 million) in programming to prevent, detect and respond to chemical weapons, proliferation and terrorism threats.
+One example that showcases the strength of collective action and commitment amongst Global Partnership members is the OPCW's new Centre for Chemistry and Technology, which was inaugurated last week.
+Recognising that the new Centre will help to ensure that the OPCW remains fit for purpose and equipped to keep pace with emerging chemical weapons threats, Global Partnership members provided nearly 98% of the total funding for the facility's construction.

-While proud of our past contributions, GP members are focused on the future.
-In this regard, at the most recent Chemical Security Working Group (CSWG) meeting held in Tokyo in March, Global Partnership members discussed ongoing and future programing to mitigate chemical weapons and terrorism threat, including cooperation with the OPCW.
-GP members continue to provide substantial financial and technical support to the OPCW so that it remain prepared to respond to emerging CW use and destruction.
+While proud of our past contributions, Global Partnership members are focused on the future.
+In this regard, at the most recent Chemical Security Working Group (CSWG) meeting held in Tokyo in March, Global Partnership members discussed ongoing and future programming to mitigate chemical weapons and terrorism threat, including cooperation with the OPCW.
+Global Partnership members continue to provide substantial financial and technical support to the OPCW so that it remains prepared to respond to emerging chemical weapons use and destruction.